Bloodaxe90/Satellite_Tracking/README.md

   <ol>
     <li>Visit www.zwoastro.com/software</li>
     <li>
-      Download and install ASIStudio and the appropriate camera driver, the ASICap software is useful for fiddling around with settings
+      Download and install ASIStudio and the appropriate camera driver.
+The ASICap software is useful for adjusting settings.
     </li>
-    <li>On the same page, got to the "Others" tab</li>
+    <li>On the same page, go to the "Others" tab</li>
-    <li>Locate and download the ASI Camera SDK from develop tools</li>
+    <li>Locate and download the ASI Camera SDK from the developer tools</li>
-    <li>Interface with the SDK using the ZWOASI Python library available here https://github.com/python-zwoasi</li>
+    <li>Interface with the SDK using the ZWOASI Python library available here: https://github.com/python-zwoasi</li>
   </ol>
   <b>Optotune FSM:</b>
   <ol>
-    <li>Check computer sees the input device. i.e. ls /dev/cu.* (mac terminal)</li>
+    <li>Check the computer detects the input device, e.g. <code>ls /dev/cu.*</code> (Mac terminal)</li>
-    <li>Connect Fast Steering Mirror to controller</li>
+    <li>Connect the Fast Steering Mirror to the controller</li>
-    <li>Download a hyperterminal to interact with controller i.e. CoolTerm</li>
+    <li>Download a hyperterminal to interact with the controller, e.g. CoolTerm</li>
-    <li>Check the terminals setting match the following:
+    <li>Check the terminal settings match the following:
       <ul>
         <li>Baud Rate: 25600</li>
         <li>Data Bits: 8</li>